-Work with your child to their personal identities and the qualities that make them unique, heritage being a part of one's identity.
+Work with your child to their personal identities and the qualities that make them unique, heritage being a part of one s identity.

-Ask your child to continue visual pattens and to figure out how many objects will be in the 43rd pattern.
+Ask your child to continue visual patterns and to figure out how many objects will be in the 43rd pattern.
 See if they can create an equation to determine how many objects will be in any step of the pattern.
-See: http://www. visualpatterns.org/
+See: bit.ly/VisualPatterns